SriparnaNeogi/Batch-Forecasting-Part-I/README.md

 # BatchForecasting

-The term batch forecasting is used when we apply forecasting algorithms on multiple datasets.
+The term batch forecasting is used when forecasting algorithms are applied on multiple time series.